harshamarupudi56/MTFTools/README.md

 # MTFTools for 2D & 3D MTF Measurement

+Fork of MTF Tools used in calculating 3D MTF for Photon Counting CT.
+Implemented different segmentation for the spheres and rebinning functions.

 `MTFTools` enables 2D / 3D line spread function (LSF), edge spread function (ESF), and modulation transfer function (MTF) calculation from a variety of  test phantoms (wire, slit, edge/plane, wedge, circular rod, sphere) for X-ray, CT, and Cone-Beam CT systems.

 This toolbox was developed at I-STAR Lab at Johns Hopkins University.
 Contact Pengwei Wu (pengwei.wu@jhu.edu) or Jeff Siewerdsen (jeff.siewerdsen@jhu.edu) with questions.
 This toolbox can also be downloaded from https://i-star.jhu.edu/downloads/.